mattdesl/number-util/readme.md

 - `colorToFloat`
 	- Returns a single float representing the given R, G, B, and A bytes (0 - 255).
 Some precision is lost.
+- `isPowerOfTwo`
+	- Returns true if the number is a power-of-two size
+- `nextPowerOfTwo`
+	- Returns the next highest power-of-two size from the given number

 # example